Keith Getty

-Julian Keith Getty (born 16 December 1974) is a Northern Irish businessman, Christian singer and songwriter, best known for writing the song "In Christ Alone" in 2001 with veteran songwriter and worship leader Stuart Townend.
-Getty and his wife, Kristyn, also release music under the musical duo Keith & Kristyn Getty.
+Julian Keith Getty (born 16 December 1974) is a Northern Irish businessman, Christian singer and songwriter, best known for writing the song "In Christ Alone" in 2001 with Stuart Townend.
+Getty and his wife, Kristyn, also release music as the musical duo Keith & Kristyn Getty.

 Overview

 Getty is a composer of Christian hymns.
 His song "In Christ Alone" is sung by an estimated 100 million people worldwide each year and was voted the third most popular hymn of all time in Britain on BBC's Songs of Praise.
 He has since written or published 38 of the top 500 songs sung in churches in the USA and UK as measured by CCLI.

 As a recording artist, Getty's album Confessio: Irish American Roots was nominated for a Grammy Award for Best Gospel Roots Album and he has received two GMA Dove Awards.
 Often considered an ambassador for hymns, he has performed at venues including Carnegie Hall, Kennedy Center for the Performing Arts, Royal Albert Hall, and Sydney Opera House.

 In 2017 Christianity Today described Getty and his wife Kristyn as "preeminent" hymn writers whose songs have "changed the way evangelicals worship."
 In 2018 Getty was named Officer of the Order of the British Empire by Elizabeth II for contributions to "Music and Modern Hymn Writing," making him the first contemporary church musician to receive this award.

 Getty and his wife also own and operate their own record label, touring and song publishing company known as Getty Music.
 The organization hosts an annual church music conference called Sing! in Nashville, TN, attended by over 7,000 people.
 The couple also co-founded a charitable non-profit, the Getty Music Foundation, to implement global educational initiatives.